kantarcise/notebook/Success/Body/readme.md

 Eveything you want in life, you can have.
 But not one second before, you stop making excuses for not having what you want.

 ---

+Researchers found [progressive overload](https://www.healthline.com/health/progressive-overload#benefits) — gradually increasing the weight and number of repetitions of exercises — to be effective for increasing bicep strength and muscle growth in both men and women.

+---